 1. Upon request, show them your driver's license, registration, and proof of insurance.
 In certain cases, your car can be searched without a warrant as long as the police have probable cause.
 To protect yourself later, you should make it clear that you do not consent to a search.
 It is not lawful for police to arrest you simply for refusing to consent to a search.

 I can't tell you how many times I've heard a sob story involving someone consenting to a search when they just knew their vehicle was clean.
 The answer should always be "I'm sorry, but I do not consent to a search".

 If you want to go beyond "police encounters 101" then you might want to check out the video at Flex Your Rights called Busted.
 I haven't seen it myself, but the blurb on the website sounds interesting.

-"but you still haven't convinced me"I noticed at one point that Nick Naylor's son attends St. Euthanasius school.
-Too funny.
+"but you still haven't convinced me"I noticed at one point that Nick Naylor's son attends a school named St. Euthanasius.
+It is the little things, the details that the set designing team included in the film that make the film as funny as it is.
 Written and directed by libertarian thinkers, this film takes great pleasure in poking holes in much of the hysteria around cigarettes and smoking; while at the same time lampooning everything from lobbying to product placement in films.
 If you have a sense of humor, then I can't recommend this film strongly enough.

 "See, I'm not after you; I'm after them."

 Amazon Unbox Holiday Treats: No-Cost, Exclusive, and Topselling DownloadsI don't know how many people checked into this, but I've been intrigued for quite some time about the future of media on the internet, so I thought I would check it out.